ebrym/DisasterResponse/README.md

 <a id='overview'></a>

 ## 1. Project Overview
-This uses two datasets from from <a href="https://www.figure-eight.com/" target="_blank"> Figure Eight</a> for processing and classification of distress mesages from three different channels.
+This project uses two datasets from from <a href="https://www.figure-eight.com/" target="_blank"> Figure Eight</a> for processing and classification of distress mesages from three different channels.
 Processing is done via NLP and Machine learning pipelines.
 Also a web application is build with the optimized classifier to classify messages to the response category the message is belongs in order to increase response time of the responding organizations.

 The web app included is to enable an emergency worker input a message and get classification results in several categories.
 The web app will also display visualizations of the data as stored in sqlite database.